clempo2/JD2-SkeletonGame/README.md

 ## Known Issues

-The DMD display malfunctions and the game can become unstable when the computer screen saver activates.
+When the screen saver activates, the DMD display goes blank and the game can become unstable.
 To avoid this problem, the screen saver must be disabled when running JD2-SkeletonGame.

 ## Authors